Into Great Silence

 Into Great Silence (Die große Stille) is a 2005 documentary film directed by Philip Gröning.
-An international co-production between France, Switzerland and Germany, it is an intimate portrayal of the everyday lives of Carthusian monks of the Grande Chartreuse, a monastery high in the French Alps (Chartreuse Mountains).
+An international co-production between France, Switzerland, and Germany, it is an intimate portrayal of the everyday lives of Carthusian monks of the Grande Chartreuse, a monastery high in the French Alps (Chartreuse Mountains).

 Production

 Gröning proposed the idea for the film to the monks in 1984, but the Carthusians said they wanted time to think about it.
 They responded to him 16 years later to say they were willing to permit him to shoot the movie if he was still interested.
 Gröning then came alone to live at the monastery, and to stay in the enclosure, where except for the order's aspirants no visitors are allowed, for a total of six months in 2002 and 2003.
 He filmed and recorded on his own, using no artificial light.

-Afterwards, he spent two and a half years editing the film.
+Afterwards, he spent two-and-a-half years editing the film.
 The final cut contains neither spoken commentary nor added sound effects.
 It consists of images and sounds that depict the rhythm of monastic life, with occasional intertitles displaying selections from Holy Scripture.

 Reception

-The film has experienced a generally laudatory reception, with 89% of critics on Rotten Tomatoes responding with positive reviews in the T-metric section and a "certified fresh" rating.
-United States Conference of Catholic Bishops' Office for Film and Broadcasting listed Into Great Silence as one of the best ten films of 2007.
+The film has experienced a generally positive reception, with 89% of critics on Rotten Tomatoes responding with positive reviews.
+United States Conference of Catholic Bishops' Office for Film and Broadcasting listed Into Great Silence as one of the ten best films of 2007.
 The Carthusian monks themselves loved the film.